alejoar/factorialsucks/README.md

-   --today, -t                    clock in for today only (default: false) --until-today, --ut            clock in only until today (default: false) --dry-run, --dr                do a dry run without actually clocking in (default: false) --help, -h                     show help (default: false)
+   --today, -t                    clock in for today only (default: false) --until-today, --ut            clock in only until today (default: false) --dry-run, --dr                do a dry run without actually clocking in (default: false) --reset-month, --rm            delete all shifts for the given month (default: false) --help, -h                     show help (default: false)
 ```